htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 	listen_to: mqtt
 	action_key: action  # Defaults to action if not specified
   light: light.your_light # define your own light entity
+  constrain_input_boolean: light.your_light,on # This whole configuration will work when the light is on
   mapping:
     toggle: toggle
     inc-dec: hold_brightness_toggle